jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 permalink: /recruiters/
 ---

-*Last updated on the 12th of May 2023*
+*Last updated on the 25th of April 2024*

 Hello there!
 If you're reading this then you're either a sentient web spider, or a human being looking for an **experienced software developer**.
-You may have found a link to this page on my [LinkedIn profile](https://www.linkedin.com/in/jeroen-steenbeeke-1b13676/), or I may have sent you here if you made the unfortunate decision of sending me an e-mail.
+You may have found a link to this page on my [LinkedIn profile](https://www.linkedin.com/in/j-steenbeeke-1b13676/), or I may have sent you here if you made the unfortunate decision of sending me an e-mail.

 In the past, this page housed a rather exhaustive list of things I was looking for in a perfect job